IKOSTYUK/ikostyuk.github.io/_posts/2025-12-30-Setting-Up-a-Personal-Matrix-Synapse-Chat-Server.md

 If all goes well and you visit http://localhost:8008 you should see:
 <img src="/img/matrix/matrix2.png" height="100%" width="100%" class="inline"/>

-You can also use [Matrix Federation Tester](https://federationtester.matrix.org/)
+You can also use the [Matrix Federation Tester](https://federationtester.matrix.org/) for additional checks.

 Fire up your Element app and login!
 <img src="/img/matrix/matrix3.PNG" height="100%" width="100%" class="inline"/>